Skip to content

 Direct penalties are either a non-criminal, petty misdemeanor “civil infraction,” with a fine only; or, a misdemeanor criminal conviction with arrest and jail a possibility.

-Drivers License Revocation or Suspension
+DL Revocation or Suspension

 Collateral, or indirect, penalties for speed violations include: